ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 4. Databases deployed on a virtual server, meaning you would configure the database and setup replications and backups between regions.
 The alternative would be use a database-as-service, a topic discussed later in the tutorial.
 5. File storage to store the application images and files, File storage offers the capability to take a snapshot at a given time and date, this snapshot then can be reused within another region, something in which you would do manually.

-**Deploy above architecture by following the [solution tutorial here.](highly-available-and-scalable-web-application.html)**
+The tutorial [**Use Virtual Servers to build highly available and scalable web app**](highly-available-and-scalable-web-application.html) implements this architecture.

 ## Databases and application files
 {: #databaseservices}

 {{site.data.keyword.cloud_notm}} offers a selection of [databases as a service](https://{DomainName}/catalog/?category=databases) with both relational and non-relational databases depending on your business needs.
-Database-as-a-service (DBaaS) comes with many advantages.
+[Database-as-a-service (DBaaS)](https://www.ibm.com/cloud/learn/what-is-cloud-database) comes with many advantages.
 Using a DBaaS like {{site.data.keyword.cloudant}}, you can take advantages of the multi-region support allowing you to do live replication between two database services in different regions, perform backups, and have scaling and maximum uptime.

 **Key features:**